devflowinc/trieve-rust-client/docs/DatasetApi.md

 > models::Dataset update_dataset(tr_organization, update_dataset_request)
 Update Dataset

-Update a dataset.
+Update a dataset by id or tracking_id.
+One of id or tracking_id must be provided.
 The auth'ed user must be an owner of the organization to update a dataset.

 ### Parameters